Loretta Lynn Sings: Critical reception

 Loretta Lynn Sings received positive reviews from music writers and critics.
-In a December 1963 issue of Billboard magazine, writers praised the album's material as well as Lynn's own singing.
+In a December 1963 issue of Billboard, writers praised the album's material as well as Lynn's own singing.
 "Miss Lynn sings up a storm on this fine new album, on songs by herself and various other good country writers."
-In later years, Allmusic would give the release three out of five possible stars.
-Critic Jasmine Rochelle of Lula 1892 also reviewed the album and gave it a positive response.
-Rochelle believed that the album showed how Lynn was discovering her musical identity, yet chose quality material.
-Rochelle especially praised Lynn's cover of "Act Naturally."
-She also noted Lynn's self-penned "Hundred Proof Heartache," pointing to her potential as a country music songwriter.
-"All in all, this is a solid first album.
-No song feels out of place or unbelievable, and the compositional variances in complexity highlight Lynn’s superb vocal skills.
-The storytelling style is consistent and each song touching in its own way," Rochelle concluded.

 Release and chart performance

-Loretta Lynn Sings was first released on December 9, 1963 via Decca Records.
+Loretta Lynn Sings was first released on December 9, 1963, via Decca Records.
 It was Lynn's debut studio album.
 It was issued as a vinyl LP, containing six songs on each side of the record.
 The album charted the Billboard Top Country Albums survey between 1963 and 1964 and peaked at number two.
 It would be the first of many albums by Lynn to make the country albums list.
 Loretta Lynn Sings included four singles that had been released between 1961 and 1963.
 It first single was the track "I Walked Away from the Wreck."
 Released in November 1961, failed to chart any Billboard publications.
 The following year, "Success" was issued as the album's second single in April 1962.
 It peaked at number six on the Billboard Hot Country Singles chart, becoming Lynn's first top ten hit single.
 The self-composed "World of Forgotten People" was then released as a single in October 1962, but failed to chart.
 The fourth and final single release was "The Other Woman" in February 1963.
 The single became Lynn's third major hit in her career, peaking at number 13 on the Billboard country songs chart.